History of the Jews in Mexico: Crypto-Jewish resurgence

 Efforts to find Jewish descendants have continued.
-Texas Rabbi Samuel S. Lerer, influenced by the Venta Prieta experience, began working with those of Jewish heritage starting in 1968, mostly working in Veracruz and Puebla.
+Texas rabbi Samuel S. Lerer, influenced by the Venta Prieta experience, began working with those of Jewish heritage starting in 1968, mostly working in Veracruz and Puebla.
 A number of these converts have migrated to Israel.
 Starting in the 1990s, a group called Kulanu, a Hebrew word meaning "all of us", began exploring other aspects of Judaism, such as Jewish ancestry in Mexico, especially that of the Conversos.
-They have sought out descendants of Conversos, without permission of the Rabbinate, and converted them to Judaism.
+They have sought out descendants of Conversos, without permission of the Chief Rabbinate of Israel, and converted them to Judaism.
 They have not only worked with those who know of their Jewish ancestry, but also have reached out to families who observe certain Jewish rituals, such as separating meat and dairy, without knowing why.
 Although Kulanu is based in the United States, it has worked in Mexico to have these converts recognized by other Jewish communities in Mexico.

 However, there has been resistance to these efforts for various reasons.
 First is that many of those descended from Jewish ancestry do not want to abandon the Catholic faith.
 The goal of finding and converting Crypto-Jews is controversial.
 Established immigrant Jewish communities are resistant because they do not want problems from the Catholic majority and because Orthodox Jews, the dominant group in Mexico, do not proselytize.
-They insist only those of a Jewish mother are Jewish.
+They insist that only those of a Jewish mother are Jewish.
 The Jewish committee's numbers do not include converts of Crypto-Jews as the two groups do not have contact.

-In addition to Crypto-Jews in modern Mexico, the history of colonial Mexico extends to the claims of families in the Southwest United States to be descended from Sephardic Jews escaping the Mexican Inquisition with some making a connection to the Crypto-Jewish settlers of the New Kingdom of León.
+In addition to Crypto-Jews in modern Mexico, the history of colonial Mexico includes claims by families in the Southwest United States to be descended from Sephardic Jews who escaped the Mexican Inquisition, with some linking them to the Crypto-Jewish settlers of the New Kingdom of León.